USCIS suspended premium processing for H-1B petitions effective April 3, 2017.

-The H-1B is employer- and- job-specific and requires an employer to file applications with the U.S. Department of Labor (DOL) and U.S. Citizenship & Immigration Services (USCIS) in order to sponsor an employee.
-This visa allows for an individual to work in the United States for up to six years.
+The H-1B visa is employer and- job-specific and requires an employer to file applications with the U.S. Department of Labor (DOL) and U.S. Citizenship & Immigration Services (USCIS) in order to sponsor an employee.
+This visa allows for an individual to work for up to six years.

 Availability of H-1B Visas